 identity interacting with Channels and Messages on the Chat Service.
 It is therefore important for your application to perform any necessary authentication or authorization of the User before generating an Access Token for their

 The SDKs interact with the Chat Service over a websocket connection which is established and maintained by the SDK.
 Communication with the Chat Service is in real time and is bidirectional in nature.
+The following protocols and hostnames are used to communicate with Twilio's cloud.
+If necessary, use this information to configure your firewall to enable communication with Twilio.

 To interact with a Chat Service from an SDK client, a valid Access Token is needed.
 This Access Token is generated by your backend using the relevant Twilio Helper Library and is cryptographically signed to ensure the contents are trusted by the Chat Service.